cinjon/hidemail/README.md

 X 4.
 Add account_type on users (probably a bijective Account model)
    - account_type is what kind of account, e.g. inactive, unpaid, monthly, six week, w/e
-5. Add pricing [page] and Stripe Connect using that Account model
-6. Dropdown in top right will let you see what email it is and let you logout.
+5. Add pricing [page] and Stripe Connect using that Account model X 6.
+Dropdown in top right will let you see what email it is and let you logout.
 X 7.
 About page.
 8. Cute mascot.
 A hamster obviously.
 9. Something needs to check that the account info is complete before adding the inbox to the queue.
 10. Need to figure out how to store account date of activation and charges.
 X 11.
 Split inbox into customer and inbox so that a customer can have multiple inboxes. this way, they can add inboxes without paying more.
+12. Add Stripe Subscription.
+13. Think through the flow, maybe add an activate button after signing up and paying.

 What's necessary to pushing it out to people?
 1,2,3,4 What's necessary to getting people to apy for it?
 5,7